oussema-fatnassi/runtrack_java_spring/README.md

 Comment Spring Data facilite-t-il la création de requêtes de base de données?
 Spring Data makes it easy to create a database query in the repository interface and Spring generates directly the query We can also have advanced queries using simply keywords

+#Job5
+Comment pouvez-vous créer et lire des entités avec Spring Data JPA ?
+We can read entities with Spring Data JPA using built in methods without writing SQL code For example: save() to insert a new row in our person table findAll() to get all the entries findById() to get entries by iD